-So, you are trying to follow a tutorial from the web and installing a software using apt-get command and it throws you an error:
+So, you are trying to follow a tutorial from the web and installing a software using apt-get command and it throws you the unable to locate package error:

 E: Unable to locate package xyz